kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 Kubevirt node-labeller creates 3 types of labels: cpu models, cpu features and kvm info.
 It uses libvirt to get all supported cpu models and cpu features on host and then Node-labeller creates labels from cpu models.
-Kubevirt can then schedule VM on node which has support for VM cpu model and features.

 Node-labeller supports obsolete list of cpu models and minimal baseline cpu model for features.
 Both features can be set via KubeVirt CR: